ska-telescope/developer.skatelescope.org/src/explanation/software-supply-chain.rst

    Developers have specific permissions in Gitlab to be able to contribute to specific projects, as well as 2FA protection.

 2. **Building, Linting, Testing & Packaging**:
    For the packaging, only (if using pipeline machinery) **secure** runners are used, running on our own infrastructure so that the secret information exposed to Gitlab pipelines is secured.
 These runners also identify to the upstream (distribution) systems.
-A System Team managed service - Marvin - checks the **merge requests** for overall compliance with the SKA Guidelines, also providing detailed information about the MR contents, documentation and standards.
+A System Team managed service - :ref:`Marvin <marvin>` - checks the **merge requests** for overall compliance with the SKA Guidelines, also providing detailed information about the MR contents, documentation and standards.
 These help bolster the quality of software contributions.

 .. image:: images/marvin.png
   :alt: Example of Marvin checks